-Connecticut Light & Power (CL&P) has partnered with Northwestern Connecticut Community College, Manchester Community College, Middlesex Community College and Three Rivers Community College to offer a new electric power pathway.
+Connecticut Light & Power (CL&P) has partnered with Northwestern Connecticut Community College, Manchester Community College, Middlesex Community College, Naugatuck Valley Community College and Three Rivers Community College to offer a new electric power pathway.
 Completion of the Electric Power Technology Program earns students an associate degree in Technology Studies and prepares qualified candidates for a career as an electric power utility line mechanic or cable splicer.

 The pathway features academic courses at Northwestern Connecticut Community College, Manchester Community College, Middlesex Community College and Three Rivers Community College.
 Online courses are also offered through Bismarck State College.
 In addition, hands-on training at CL&P’s Training Center, and summer and winter field internship experiences at one of CL&P’s work centers are also offered.

 Students who complete a total of 67 credit hours earn an associate degree in Technology Studies.

 In addition to earning an associate degree in Technology Studies, students will also gain valuable work experience through hands-on training at CL&P’s Training Center and field internship experiences at one of CL&P’s work centers.
 Students are required to participate in the field internships, working 40 hours per week during the entire summer and winter breaks.
 The internship includes evaluations by CL&P supervisors.

 Through this training and work experience, students will receive:

 The following eligibility requirements must be fulfilled prior to acceptance into the internship program:

 Students who have successfully completed the skills assessment, have passed the academic placement tests, and meet all other requirements, will be considered for acceptance into the internship program.
 Class size is limited and some applicants may be placed on a wait list.
 The final stage in the application process is a formal interview with CL&P management.